How Atlanta’s ‘Cop City’ became the focus for claims of police brutality

 The site of a proposed new police training centre in a forested area outside Atlanta has become the focal point of the US environmental movement in recent weeks amid a series of confrontations between protesters and police.

-The latest clash between protesters and police at the site came on Sunday, when the Atlanta Police Department detained some 35 people who they claim set fire to a construction vehicle and threw bricks and rocks at officers as part of what the police department said was a “a coordinated attack on construction equipment and police officers”.
+The latest clash between protesters and police at the site came on 5 March, when the Atlanta Police Department detained 35 people who they claim set fire to a construction vehicle and threw bricks and rocks at officers as part of what the police department said was a “a coordinated attack on construction equipment and police officers”.

 Activists dispute that narrative, with Kamau Franklin telling CNN that the law enforcement response “further demonstrates policies of police aggression and the tactical response of over-policing”.